NovasTaylor/Test/pages/mydoc/mydoc_intro_systems_and_applications.md

 ## Introduction

-<font class='toBeAdded'> This page will describe the Triplestore used in the project, coding languages, interface creation tools, etc.</font>
+<font class='toBeAdded'>Add: Describe the Triplestore used in the project, coding languages, interface creation tools, etc.</font>

 ## Accessing the PhUSE Stardog Environment
-<font class='toBeAdded'>How to access the online project triplestore...</font>
+<font class='toBeAdded'>Add: How to access the online project triplestore...</font>

 {% include links.html %}